Editorial Standards & Guidelines

 • Official utility company communications and rate schedules

-• PowerKiosk API for real-time competitive rate data
+• Licensed electricity suppliers for real-time competitive rate data

 2. Expert Review

-Every article undergoes review by our team of energy market experts with a combined 19+ years of experience in deregulated electricity markets.
-Our reviewers verify technical accuracy and ensure information is presented clearly for consumers.
+Every article undergoes review by energy market experts with a combined 19+ years of experience in deregulated electricity markets.
+Reviewers verify technical accuracy and ensure information is presented clearly for consumers.

 3. Citation Standards

-We cite sources for all statistical claims, regulatory information, and rate data.
-Citations are placed within 1-2 sentences of the claim they support, and we link directly to authoritative sources whenever possible.
+Sources are cited for all statistical claims, regulatory information, and rate data.
+Citations are placed within 1-2 sentences of the claim they support, with direct links to authoritative sources whenever possible.

 4. Regular Content Audits